Mamakhub/Portect/README.md

 ### Auto-Refresh System

-The dashboard automatically updates every 5 seconds with an optimized incremental update system:
+The dashboard automatically updates every second with an optimized incremental update system:

 1. **Initial Load**: Fetches full time range (1-24 hours based on selection)
-2. **Auto-Refresh**: Every 5 seconds, fetches only the last 30 seconds of new data
+2. **Auto-Refresh**: Every second, fetches only the last 30 seconds of new data
 3. **Smart Merging**: Deduplicates and merges new data with existing data
 4. **Memory Management**: Automatically trims old data beyond selected time range
 5. **Efficiency**: ~99% reduction in data transfer compared to full reloads